iLeoDo/LeetCode-OJ/README.md

 > * DFS iterative use two stack track the traversal node and depth.
 > * DFS recursive is another way.

 ###105.
-Construct Binary Tree from Preorder and Inorder Traversal
+Construct Binary Tree from Preorder and Inorder Traversal :ok_hand:
+> * first elment in preorder traversal of a tree is the root
+> * find the index of the root in the inorder traversal, then split it into inorder traversal of left and right substree
+> * recursive.

 ###106.
-Construct Binary Tree from Inorder and Postorder Traversal
+Construct Binary Tree from Inorder and Postorder Traversal :ok_hand:
+> * similar to #105

 ###107.
 Binary Tree Level Order Traversal II `finish`
 >	* BFS
 >	* LinkedList addFirst();